wso2/product-mi-tooling/dashboard/monitoring-dashboard/distribution/carbon-home/README.txt

 Monitoring Dashboard for WSO2 Micro Integrator
 ======================================================================

-Welcome to the Monitoring Dashboard for WSO2 Micro Integrator @product.version@ This is a lightweight UI server that hosts the React application used to implement the monitoring dashboard.
+Welcome to the Monitoring Dashboard @product.version@ for WSO2 Micro Integrator for @mi.version@ This is a lightweight UI server that hosts the React application used to implement the monitoring dashboard.

 Running the Monitoring Dashboard
 ======================================================================
 1. Go to the DASHBOARD_HOME/bin directory and run the dashboard.sh file for Linux and Unix or the dashboard.bat file for Windows.
-2. Access the dashboard login page found at https://localhost:9743/dashboad
+2. Access the dashboard login page found at https://localhost:9743/dashboard
 3. To connect the monitoring dashboard to a WSO2 Micro Integrator instance, the instance should have the management API enabled.
    This can be done by starting the WSO2 Micro Integrator with the -DenableManagementApi property as follows. sh micro-integrator.sh -DenableManagementApi - Linux and Unix.